RatMD/bloghub-plugin/DOCS.md

 ```

 #### Page Variables
-This component does not add an additional page variable.
+This component does not add any additional page variables.

-### [bloghubPostsByDate]
+### 6.4. `[bloghubPostsByDate]`
-This component uses RainLab's `[blogPosts]` component as base class, thus all options below, except for `dateFilter` are exactly the same as on the referenced class.
-Check out RainLab's extension for more details about the single arguments.
+The `[bloghubPostsByDate]` component is based on RainLab's `[blogPosts]` component, meaning that all
+options, except for `dateFilter`, are identical to those in the referenced class.
+For detailed
+information about the individual arguments, please refer to the RainLab extension documentation.

 #### Component Arguments
-This component provides the following arguments.
+This component provides the following arguments:

 ```ini
 [bloghubPostsByDate]